-(H) The requirements under subparagraph (A) of this subdivision do not require the producer to recommend the annuity with the lowest one-time or multiple occurrence compensation structure.
-(I) The requirements under subparagraph (A) of this subdivision do not impose on the producer ongoing monitoring obligations under the care obligation established in this subdivision, although such an obligation may be separately owed under the terms of a fiduciary, consulting, investment advising or financial planning agreement between the consumer and the producer.
+(H) The requirements under subparagraph (A) of this subdivision do not mean the annuity with the lowest one-time or multiple occurrence compensation structure shall necessarily be recommended.

+(I) The requirements under subparagraph (A) of this subdivision do not mean the producer has ongoing monitoring obligations under the care obligation under this subdivision, although such an obligation may be separately owed under the terms of a fiduciary, consulting, investment advising or financial planning agreement between the consumer and the producer.

 (J) In the case of an exchange or replacement of an annuity, the producer shall consider the whole transaction, which includes taking into consideration whether: